IFBigData/SERGCN/README.md

 # Code for SERGCN
 Here we present the codes of SERGCN.

-The codes and the parameters can be downloaded from Baidu Yun
+The codes and the parameters can be downloaded from [Google Drive](https://drive.google.com/file/d/1pIe99jU7RoYnHYGuAn1dKV6_KXVlPA-B/view?usp=sharing)

 python version is 3.6.9